Fentanyl Rehab Center in Texas

 Short-Term Effects of Fentanyl Abuse

-The immediate effects of fentanyl use can be both intoxicating and hazardous, especially when taken without medical guidance.
+Though it can offer pain relief, the immediate effects of fentanyl use can be both intoxicating and hazardous, especially when taken without medical guidance.
 These include:

 • Drowsiness and Sedation: Users may feel excessively sleepy or lethargic, impairing their ability to function or respond to their environment.